-- "The Basin Centenary Booklet" by Ron Ikin. - "Fire on the Hill, Flowers on the Valley" by Rick Coxhill. - Current and former residents.
-In particular, Jim and Barbara Stephens for general help and information.

-- Current and former members of sporting clubs.

-- Sporting clubrooms for honour rolls.

-- George McDonald for Badminton information including minute books.

-- BBCN articles.

-- Sporting Club websites.
+- "The Basin Centenary Booklet" by Ron Ikin. - "Fire on the Hill, Flowers on the Valley" by Rick Coxhill. - Residents at the time of writing and former residents.
+In particular, Jim and Barbara Stephens for general help and information. - Members and residents at the time of writing, former residents and former members of sporting clubs. - Sporting clubrooms for honour rolls. - George McDonald for Badminton information including minute books. - BBCN articles. - Sporting Club websites.